 Thick plumes of steam swirled up through the chilly December air, creating a haze that clouded our view of the sun-kissed cliffs jutting out of the mountain range.

-The only pop of colour was the brilliant turquoise hue of the Radium Hot Springs, which my friend Steph and I were now soaking in on our quest to enjoy the best things to do in Invermere BC in winter.
+The only pop of colour was the brilliant turquoise hue of the Radium Hot Springs, which my friend Steph and I were now soaking in on our quest to discover the best things to do in Invermere, BC in winter.

 The timing of our quick trip couldn’t have been better: with the hustle and bustle of Christmas celebrations just a couple days behind us, a mountain escape from the big city was the ideal way to unwind before ringing in the new year.

 The heat of the thermal bath was the perfect antidote to the stress of the season, and we marvelled at how the steaming mineral pools were seamlessly tucked into the cliffside, the towering rock walls providing both shelter and scenery.

 Skating in Invermere on the Lake Windermere Whiteway

-The Lake Windermere Whiteway links the towns of Windermere and Invermere, offering more than 30 kilometres of groomed ice as well as skating rinks, hockey rinks and ample space for activities like walking the dog, snowshoeing or cross-country skiing.
+The Lake Windermere Whiteway links the towns of Windermere and Invermere, offering more than 30 kilometres of groomed ice as well as skating rinks, hockey rinks and ample space for activities like walking the dog, snowshoeing and cross-country skiing.

 Our blades made a satisfying swishing sound as they glided through the ice, the rhythmic tempo slicing the silence as we coasted along the frozen lake while the dark mounds of the Purcell Mountains served as our backdrop.